VincentPiegsa/AndyWarholMosaic/README.md

 1. numpy
 2. OpenCV

-You can also download the compiled version, which doesn't need any extra modules.
+If you are using Windows, you can also download the compiled version, which doesn't need the Python interpreter or any extra modules.

 ## Instructions
 ### Python App